aganse/py_tf2_gpu_dock_mlflow/README.md

 # py_tf2_gpu_dock_mlflow
 _**Get new Python/Tensorflow/GPU models running quickly, and logging performance and resulting model in MLflow, keeping everything in Docker via MLflow Projects.**_

-An example Python/Tensorflow2 model using GPU and MLflow in a docker container.
-Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container;
-the host system only needs the Nvidia driver and Docker installed.
+This is an example Python/Tensorflow2 setup using GPU and MLflow in a docker container.
+Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container; the host system only needs the Nvidia driver and Docker installed, and currently one runs the `mlflow run` script in a python environment that has the `mlflow` package installed in it purely just to connect to your remote MLflow server and feed the MLproject to the Docker container.
+With those things and just the project_driver.bash script, technically you don't even need to clone this repo; you can reference it at the top of that script.
+But presumably the point is that you want to adapt this repo's content to your own project - so, you know, clone the repo.  ;-)

 An MLflow instance is looked for at the address in the MLFLOW_TRACKING_URI environment variable per usual MLflow usage - see my [docker_mlflow_db](https://github.com/aganse/docker_mlflow_db) repo for an easy Docker-based way to get that running quickly too.

-In this example, we use the [patch_camelyon](https://www.tensorflow.org/datasets/catalog/patch_camelyon) breast-cancer detection dataset from the Tensorflow datasets to train/test a VGG166-based image classification model to detect metastatic tissue in histopathologic scans of lymph node sections.
-I don't have much familiarity with this medical topic itself, but I have based the model configuration and parameters in this demo upon several [papers on the topic](#References).
+In the default example here, we use the [patch_camelyon](https://www.tensorflow.org/datasets/catalog/patch_camelyon) breast-cancer detection dataset from the Tensorflow datasets to train/test a VGG166-based image classification model to detect metastatic tissue in histopathologic scans of lymph node sections.
-The idea is to provide a convenient template to rapidly throw together new models that use [Python](https://www.python.org)/[Tensorflow2](https://www.tensorflow.org) running on GPUs in a [Docker](https://www.docker.com) container and log the results to [MLflow](https://mlflow.org) using its "Project" functionality.
+While I have generally based the model configuration and parameters in this demo upon several [papers on the topic](#References), I don't have much familiarity with this medical topic itself, and have not yet explored or optimized the modeling here so as-is the example is currently overfit.
+But the point here is to provide a convenient template to rapidly throw together new models that use [Python](https://www.python.org)/[Tensorflow2](https://www.tensorflow.org) running on GPUs in a [Docker](https://www.docker.com) container and log the results to [MLflow](https://mlflow.org) using its "Project" functionality.